-First your home, and now your commute, your workout and anywhere else that isn't your house: Amazon is officially taking its Alexa show on the road via your ears.
-The company is the latest to enter the truly wireless earbuds arena with the Echo Buds.
+First your home, and now your commute, your workout and anywhere else that isn't your house: with the Echo Buds, Amazon is officially taking its Alexa show on the road via your ears.
 Priced at a competitive $129, the Echo Buds offer solid audio quality and up to 5 hours of battery life.
 Amazon even teamed with Bose to give listeners some quality noise- reduction technology (ANR).

 They're not the splashiest earbuds I've ever seen, but the Echo Buds has an undeniable allure.
 I immediately wanted to caress the glossy caps, which is good, because that's where a lot of the earbuds' functionality lies (more on that later).
 The shiny plastic is a fingerprint magnet, but it stands out against the ring of matte black plastic that comprises the middle of the Buds before transitioning into high-gloss plastic.
 It's a very clean and metropolitan look along the lines of Amazon's other Echo products.